-The School of Nursing and Allied Health Sciences building is located on Technology Dr. between Hwy.
-K and Winghaven in Dardenne Prairie.
+The School of Nursing and Allied Health Sciences building is located at Lindenwood's St. Charles campus, 209 S. Kingshighway, St. Charles, Mo.

 Q: What is the timeframe for each class?

-Most nursing classes will be taught in 8 weeks as opposed to the entire 16 week semester.
-This will allow the student to focus on one or two classes at a time each semester.
-General education courses are taught over both 8 and 16 weeks depending on the course and term.
+Most nursing classes will be taught in eight weeks as opposed to the entire 16-week semester.
+This allows the student to focus on one or two classes at a time each semester.
+General education courses are taught over both 8 and 16 weeks, depending on the course and term.

 Q: Will my previous courses transfer?

-Each student will receive 35 credit hours as transfer for nursing courses.
-General education courses will be individually evaluated from transcripts received from previous coursework for transferability to satisfy general education requirements at Lindenwood University.
+BSN students must be licensed RNs who have earned an associate or diploma certificate in nursing or are currently enrolled and in good academic standing in a basic nursing program.
+Each student will receive a minimum of 35 nursing credit hours as transfer for nursing courses.
+General education courses will be individually evaluated for transferability from transcripts of previous coursework to satisfy general education requirements at Lindenwood University.